Cronay/LAnimationGen/README.md

 LAnimationGen
 =============

-A simple command line tool it easier to access your [Lottie](https://github.com/airbnb/lottie-ios) Animations within your Swift code!
+A simple command line tool to make it easier to access your [Lottie](https://github.com/airbnb/lottie-ios) Animations within your Swift code!

 Motivation
 ----------